-Prerequisites: Latin III, Latin IV, or Latin V

-Grades Levels: 11-12
+Prerequisites: Latin III, Latin IV, or Latin V Grades Levels: 11-12 Credits: 1 World Language Credit

+This is a multi-level class, with 4th, 5th, and 6th year students.
 This class will follow the AP Latin [Vergil-Caesar] curriculum as prescribed by the College Board.
 Students will be expected to complete a summer reading assignment.
 The course is devoted to a close reading of large segments of Vergil's Aeneid and Caesar's Gallic Wars in Latin, all of the Aeneid and much of the Gallic Wars in English, as well as a study of the cultural and historical background of these Latin texts.
 New syntax and vocabulary are studied as they are met in the literature.
 The emphasis of the curriculum, however, lies in the study of the authors' styles, themes, imagery, and place in their society and the history of western literature.
 Co-curricular assignments include the reading and analysis of critical essays as secondary resources and student writing of analytical essays.
 Grading is based on quizzes, tests, translations, contributions to class discussions, projects, and essay writing.
 The AP exam in May is encouraged (especially for fifth and sixth year students), but not required.
+The Latin SAT Subject Test is recommended during the course.
 In addition to the usual contests and certamina, seniors are eligible to compete for regional and national scholarships in the classics.
-A score of 3-5 on the AP exam or a score of I-2 on the ACTFL ALIRA test qualifies students for the VA Bi-literacy Seal upon graduation.